Lens exchange – Vision Correction for Patients Over 45 Years Old

 19,200 DKK per eye

-Lens Replacement with Premium Lenses
+Lens exchange with Premium Lenses

 Corrects your vision at multiple distances – For those over 45 years old